ColinKe114/Fiter-out-NaNs/README.md

 ## Read and define basic elements
 1. Input code: *import pandas as pd* to make sure every step below can be performed successfully with pandas.

+            import pandas as pd
-2. Define the data frame with code:* df=pd.read_csv("CountyHealthData_2014-2015.csv") *to perform the following steps based on our original dataset.
+3. Define the data frame with code:* df=pd.read_csv("CountyHealthData_2014-2015.csv") *to perform the following steps based on our original dataset.

+            df=pd.read_csv("CountyHealthData_2014-2015.csv")

 ## Filter out the undesired parts of the data
 4. To filter out the NaN data, that does not contain wanted numerical information, use the code df.dropna.
 As a result, we will create a new dataframe called df_filtered.
 This can be done by inputting: *df_filtered = df.dropna(subset=['Interest_set'])*.
 The interest_set can be any column that we are interested in.
 In this case, it would be *Homicide rate*.

+         df_filtered = df.dropna(subset=['Homicide rate'])

-5. The further actions performed on df_filtered would bring results without any NaN value in the interested column.
-In the resulting dataset here, "NaN" homicide rate would not show up any more.
+6. The further actions performed on df_filtered would bring results without any NaN value in the interested column.
+In the resulting dataset here, "NaN" homicide rate would not show up anymore.
+7. The data frame here still contains columns we do not need for our particular analysis.
+We would filter out those factors as well with the data frame we obtained from the last step.

+   In order to do so, we would define our final data frame by command:

+         df_filtered_2=df_filtered[["State","Year","Homicide rate"]]
+   By putting the *exact* names of the columns we want, we have only those columns remain in this new data frame!

 ## Export the outcome as a csv. file
+1. We have removed the data we do not want and compiled a subset specifically for our analysis!
+Let's export it as a csv. file so that we can import this subset into various data-analyzing platforms such as Excel and R.
+2. We can use *from google colab import files* and "to_csv." command to help us with this step.

+   The command would look like:

+         from google.colab import files
+         df_filtered_2.to_csv('output.csv', encoding = 'utf-8-sig')
+         files.download('output.csv')
+   We are all done!
+But there is one last tip.
+   - Make sure the final subset we export is the data frame we have filtered out undesired factors!
+In this case, it should be df_filtered_2, not df or df_filtered.